Skip to content

 Lord Mammon

 The Greek term μαμωνᾶς (mamōnas), found in the New Testament, is often translated as "wealth" or "riches" and is personified as a master that competes with God for loyalty.
 The etymology of "μαμωνᾶς" provides deeper insight into its meaning.
-It is derived from the Chaldean term מאמונא (mamona), which is associated with trust and reliance, being derived from the Hebrew אמן aman meaning to trust, believe, support and according to Gesenius is contracted from the Hebrew word מטמון (matmon Strongs #4301), meaning "hidden treasure" or "buried treasure."
-This connection suggests that "μαμωνᾶς" conveys not just wealth, but a "trusted wealth" that is hidden or buried—treasure that people seek out, trust in, and place great value upon.
-The concept of "buried riches" underscores the allure and deceptive security that such wealth provides, drawing people away from themselves.
-Thus, μαμωνᾶς embodies the idea of earthly riches that captivate and mislead, much like hidden treasure that entices people to trust in material wealth.
+It is derived from the Chaldean term מאמונא (mamona), which is associated with trust and reliance, being derived from the Hebrew אמן aman meaning to trust, believe, support.
+This led to certain interpretations of "money" or "wealth" as a common thing people trust in (according to Gesenius is contracted from the Hebrew word מטמון (matmon Strongs #4301), meaning "hidden treasure" or "buried treasure.").